 Elon Musk, the founder and owner of Twitter, and Steve Wozniak, the co-founder of Apple, are among the well-known figures who have signed an open letter urging the suspension of the release of ChatGPT and other AI-powered products.

-The Future of Life (FLI) Institute’s website featured an open letter last Wednesday with the subject “Stop Massive AI Experiments: An Open Letter.”
-We call on all AI labs to immediately halt the development of AI systems more potent than GPT-4 for at least six months, it said.
+The Future of Life (FLI) Institute’s website featured an open letter last Wednesday titled “Stop Massive AI Experiments: An Open Letter.”
+It said that we call on all AI labs to immediately halt the development of AI systems more potent than GPT-4 for at least six months.

-What issues have been brought up here, and what solutions have been put forth, even as AI continues to advance towards more effective and superior error-free models?
+What issues have been raised here, and what solutions have been proposed, even as AI advances towards more effective and superior error-free models?
 We clarify.

 What Does The Open Letter Say About ChatGPT And What Does It Mean?

-In the past few years, chatbots—a type of computer programme that can converse with people—have proliferated on websites.
+In the past few years, chatbots—a computer programme that can converse with people—have proliferated on websites.
 Chatbots assist customers in submitting requests for returns and refunds on websites like Amazon and Flipkart.
-But when OpenAI, a US-based AI research firm, developed the chatbot ChatGPT last year, a much more sophisticated version was born.
+But a much more sophisticated version was born when OpenAI, a US-based AI research firm, developed the chatbot ChatGPT last year.

-ChatGPT may respond to “follow-up queries” and “admit its mistakes, dispute wrong premises, and reject improper requests,” according to OpenAI’s description.
-It is based on the GPT 3.5 series of language learning models from the business (LLM).
-Generative Pre-trained Transformer 3 (GPT) is a type of computer language model that uses deep learning strategies to generate text that resembles human speech based on inputs.
+According to OpenAI’s description, ChatGPT may respond to “follow-up queries” and “admit its mistakes, dispute wrong premises, and reject improper requests. ” It is based on the GPT 3.5 series of language learning models from the business (LLM).
+Generative Pre-trained Transformer 3 (GPT) is a computer language model that uses deep learning strategies to generate text that resembles human speech based on inputs.

-In Artificial Intelligence or AI, large amounts of data are supplied into a system instead of particular inputs being provided by human programmers.
-The system then uses this data to train itself to grasp information in a meaningful way.
+In artificial intelligence (AI), large amounts of data are supplied into a system instead of particular inputs provided by human programmers.
+The system then uses this data to train itself to grasp information meaningfully.

 Yet, the technical efficacy of ChatGPt has been praised almost universally.
-There is no agreement on how genuine these claims turn out to be in the future or whether it is everything that it is claimed to be right now.
-It has succeeded in passing entrance exams to prestigious schools like the Wharton School of Business as well as the US bar exam (which is required to become a lawyer in the country).
+There is no agreement on how genuine these claims are in the future or whether it is everything that it is claimed to be right now.
+It has succeeded in passing entrance exams to prestigious schools like the Wharton School of Business and the US bar exam (which is required to become a lawyer in the country).

 Why Is The Criticism Raised?